btcpayserver/btcpayserver-doc/FAQ.md

 ## Invalid derivation scheme

 If you're getting this error, this means that you have not connected your wallet to BTCPay.
 In Store>Settings> Derivation Scheme.
-Depending on the cryptocurrencies you added, on the right hand side click modify and set up your derivation scheme correctly.
-[This video](https://www.youtube.com/watch?v=xX6LyQej0NQ) covers how to set derivation scheme manually (with Electrum or any other wallet) and automaitcally with a hardware wallet - Nano S.
+Depending on the cryptocurrencies you added, on the right-hand side click modify and set up your derivation scheme correctly.
+[This video](https://www.youtube.com/watch?v=xX6LyQej0NQ) covers how to set derivation scheme manually (with Electrum or any other wallet) and automatically with a hardware wallet - Nano S.